When I’m coaching someone in Grow You about weight loss, she never needs help coming up with her big “why.”

 My advice: practice wanting it.

 Practice appreciating having it ahead of time.
-Know why you want it.
+Also know why you want it.
 Know why you’re doing what you’re doing.
 Be all in based on the why.
-This is the secret sauce.
+In fact, this is the secret sauce.

 Now, a little bit about my story and my why before I share with you how to do this…